openml/server-api/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Tests pass locally
 - [ ] I have commented my code in hard-to-understand areas, and provided or updated docstrings as needed
 - [ ] I have added tests that cover the changes, or
-- [ ] All changes already under covered under existing tests
+- [ ] All changes are already covered under existing tests

 If applicable:
 - [ ] I have made corresponding changes to the documentation pages (`/docs`)